 Jessica Brown, RMCRI Clinical Coordinator and Doctoral Graduate Student

 "Cancer is a word, not a sentence ~John Diamond.
 I truly believe this.
 In my time at the Rocky Mountain Cancer Rehabilitation Institute I have seen more courage, love and faith than I imagined possible.
 RMCRI has become a family, not just a workplace.
 I have had the opportunity to develop life-long friendships with our cancer survivors, student interns, and colleagues.
-As a second year doctoral student and Clinical Coordinator of RMCRI, I’ve been given the chance to explore and expand upon current research findings, develop new lines of thinking, and enrich an already amazing cancer rehab program.
+As a fourth year doctoral student and Clinical Coordinator of RMCRI, I’ve been given the chance to explore and expand upon current research findings, develop new lines of thinking, and enrich an already amazing cancer rehab program.
 My experience as a Cancer Exercise Specialist during my Masters degree taught me compassion and gave me the foundational knowledge to succeed in any medical or exercise field.
 The University of Northern Colorado has been my home for eight years now, and has given me the greatest college experience.
 No student can find a more enriching college experience than working/training at RMCRI and UNC."

 Dan Shackleford, Doctoral Graduate Student